Wynn Resorts (WYNN): A Smart Investment or a Value Trap? An In-D

-Before assessing Wynn Resorts's financial health, it's crucial to understand the Altman Z-score.
-This financial model, developed by Professor Edward I. Altman in 1968, predicts the likelihood of a company facing bankruptcy within two years.
-It combines five financial ratios into a weighted score, where below 1.8 indicates high financial distress and above 3 suggests low risk.
+Before delving deeper, it is essential to understand the Altman Z-score, a financial model developed by Professor Edward I. Altman in 1968.
+This score predicts the likelihood of a company facing bankruptcy within two years by combining five financial ratios.
+A score below 1.8 indicates a high risk of financial distress, which is currently the case with Wynn Resorts, signaling potential trouble ahead.

 Warning Signs: Declining Revenues and Earnings